apike/allenpike.com/_posts/2023-12-30-a-bet-on-product.md

 ---
 layout: post
 author: allen
-title: A Bet on Product
+title: An Experiment in Focus
 summary: Separating client services and product, with a break in between.
 date: 2023-12-30T05:45:30.955Z
 featured: false